Latest Update for Driving

-Driving Minimum Standards
+Driving Minimum Standards (under review)

-The objective of this Minimum Standard is to provide a framework for approved staff, students, volunteers and visitors driving University authorised vehicles.
+The objective of this Procedure is to provide a framework for approved staff, students, volunteers and visitors driving University authorised vehicles.
 The University acknowledges its responsibility to provide safe vehicles and to ensure that they are properly maintained.
 Vehicles must be selected and used only for the purposes intended and by authorised and competent persons, and in compliance with all road rules, traffic laws and licence conditions.

 Note: Staff (including Adjunct, Clinical and University Associates) must use the new Driver Authorisation e-form in the Staff Services Portal.
 Student/Volunteers use this paper form.